shibaholic/matmapper-docs/README.md

 ## How do you use it

-First, currently only invited users are able to use the application, which is controlled by only allowing users with a unique access token to register a user account.
+Firstly, currently only invited users are able to use the application, which is controlled by only allowing users with a unique registration token to register a user account.

 In the dashboard, users create a new project by choosing a task and uploading their spreadsheet files.

-The `Merging Task` is for merging 1 list of new data into a list of master data.
+The `Merging Task` is for merging 1 list of new data into 1 list of master data.

 The `Deduplication Task` is for deduplicating 1 list of data.

 ![create-project screenshot](assets/create-project.png)

-Once successfully uploaded, then users click on the project which opens the project modal.
+Once successfully uploaded, users click on the project which opens the project modal.
-This shows a preview of their uploaded data, some details and the steps in the workflow.
+This shows a preview of their uploaded data and some details.

 Next, the user clicks on `Start Cross Matching` in the top-right corner to make the server perform cross-column matching in order to find entries that may in fact be the same between